-A gathering of ten acts from all over Europe were gathered to provide a day’s worth of live music to suit a variety of tastes.
-Other artists attended to lend their support with VILE ELECTRODES, BLACK NAIL CABARET, RODNEY CROMWELL, REAL EXPERTS, PROMENADE CINÉMA, VOI VANG and FRIXION among those present, while Phoenix FM’s Rob Harvey manned the DJ booth.
+Other artists attended to lend their support with VILE ELECTRODES, BLACK NAIL CABARET, RODNEY CROMWELL and THE FRIXION among those present, while Phoenix FM’s Rob Harvey manned the DJ booth.

 Opening the event, quirky husband and wife duo BATTERY OPERATED ORCHESTRA delivered a set of their most immediate material like ‘Radiation’, ‘Diamond Feelings’, ‘Obelisk’ and ‘Fairy Tale’ to warm up the early afternoon crowd that they drew in.
 To close the set, there was a rare live outing for the KRAFTWERK tribute ‘Florian’, a wonderful track from instrumentalist Chris Black’s previous project KATSEN.
 Singer Brigitte Rose exchanged her Yamaha CS01 for a melodica to play the song’s ‘Kometenmelodie 2’ inspired leadline.

 Meanwhile, the moody overtures of SOL FLARE showcased the vocal talent of Jenny Jones.
 With an impressive range and a charismatic gothique dynamic, her voice provided a twist to Dom Wood’s electronica backbone.
 While songs like ‘Not Holding On’ recalled Brat Pack movie soundtracks and rock acts such as QUARTERFLASH, these elements were offset by the nocturnal synth atmospheres.
-While they are still finding their feet, their unusual genre mix makes them an intriguing prospect.
+Their unusual genre mix makes them an intriguing prospect.

 Unsurprisingly for a group who were put together by the late Steve Strange, STEVEN JONES & LOGAN SKY, ably supported by versatile backing vocalist Lauren Duvall, came over as newer romantics with their Eurocentric synthbass propelled numbers like ‘Infinite Hearts’ and ‘Maria’.
 They paid touching tribute to their departed mentor with an update of the 1982 VISAGE hit ‘The Damned Don’t Cry’.